RickvBork/railns.NetX/README.md

 * Line_creation: Contains the python files that model the graph and the functions used to generate paths and trainservices.
 There are explained in greater detail in the README within the directory.
 How to actually run the algorithms is also explained in the README file in this folder.
 * Trash: The name says it all.
 * Visualization: Contains the results of visualisations.
 These are graphical displays of the railnetwork as well as barcharts from the scores of train services genereated by different algorithms.
 It also contains a folder with histograms based on the results of the data of the Hierholzer experiments in the Data folder.

+## Contributors

+Since this is a school assignment, this project is not open for contributing.

 ## Acknowledgments